 Again, as well, the stanza ends with a joke to add another layer of concrete evidence that there is too much jest for this disappointment in his “love” to be taken too seriously.
 Specifically, “[s]he’s all [his] fancy painted her,” just more.

 Noteworthy, also, is that this line of her being “all [his] fancy painted her” is presented in quotation marks as dialogue.
 There is no definite answer regarding who is speaking.
 It could be his “heart” that is referenced in the line before, or it could be a note of his conversation with his companion.
-The latter is an unlikely answer, given that the whole poem feels like dialogue with a friend, which leaves us with the answer of the “heart” being the speaker.
+The latter is an unlikely answer, given that the whole poem feels like a dialogue with a friend, which leaves us with the answer of the “heart” being the speaker.
 This is quite likely, in fact, because any other person speaking would not potentially claim this lady as “my fancy” other than the original speaker.
 As his “heart” is a part of him, though, it is a fitting proclamation “still.”

 What this means is that his “heart” has its own thoughts, and it seems its thoughts are representative of the “love” he notes.
 It would be this romantic part of him that would hold such a regaling thought of his “love,” after all, whereas his mind would be more inclined to think that she was “beside” all of those romantic notions.

-By pushing this idea along, the reader can conclude that this poem is a conversation, but not between friends.
+By pushing this idea along, the reader can conclude that ‘My Fancy’ is a conversation, but not between friends.
 Rather, it is a conversation between his “heart” that only knows that he “fanc[ies]” her and at least one other part of him—perhaps his mind—that recognizes all the variations from what he wants.
 It is only in this final stanza, however, that this becomes clear, which highlights the confusion of “love” in general.
 We cannot always know all the details, and we can be blinded by our fascinations and frustrations—like the speakers in the poem do not become clear until so late in the poem and the complaints are clearly exaggerated.
 But in the end, “love” happens, and people embrace it even when little else makes sense.

 Overall, Carroll has crafted a poem that mirrors these elements of “love” and variations from the ideal image we might have of it.
 Though our experiences with romantic “love” might not be perfect, that kind of “love” “still” continues.